 \subsection{More Qualitative Comparison}

-As shown in Figures \ref{suppfig:sr_quali} and \ref{suppfig:real}, we provide more visual comparisons of different video denoising methods for synthetic Gaussian denoising and general real video denoising.
-Our proposed denoiser restores better structures and preserves clean edge than previous state-of-the-art video denoising methods, even though the noise level is high.
+In Figures \ref{suppfig:sr_quali} and \ref{suppfig:realnoise_quali}, we provide more visual comparisons for synthetic Gaussian denoising and real video denoising on our NoisyVideo dataset.
+Our model restores better structures and preserves a cleaner edge than previous state-of-the-art video denoising methods, even though the noise level is high.
 In particular, our model is able to synthesize the side profile in the second line of Figure \ref{suppfig:sr_quali}.
 For real video denoising, our model achieves the best visual quality among different methods.
-For example, our model can generate feather texture of a bird in the third line of Figure \ref{suppfig:real}.
-There results demonstrate our degradation model is able to improve the generalization ability.
+Specifically, our model can generate the stripe texture in the second example of Figure \ref{suppfig:realnoise_quali}.